SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-faith-alone.markdown

 ## III.
 Conclusion

-After reading the consistent testimony from all major traditions that came from the Reformation&mdash;Lutheran, Reformed or Presbyterian, Anglican, Baptist, Methodist, and Pentecostal&mdash; we should start to wonder why there has been a departure from their sound teaching.
+After reading the consistent testimony from all major traditions that came from the Reformation&mdash;Lutheran, Reformed or Presbyterian, Anglican, Baptist, Methodist, and Pentecostal&mdash;we should start to wonder why there has been a departure from their sound teaching.

 As you can see, plain as day, none of them ever taught that &ldquo;*justification by faith alone*&rdquo; means &ldquo;*faith not accompanied by repentance or by good works.*&rdquo; In the historic protestant theological tradition, &ldquo;*faith alone*&rdquo; has never meant &ldquo;*faith not accompanied by other human actions.*&rdquo; Rather, &ldquo;*faith alone*&rdquo; has always meant that &ldquo;*faith is the only thing that God responds to with the act of justification.*&rdquo;

 The Reformers are the biggest group to come out against legalism in the history of Christianity, even to this day.
 Which should make this ordeal that much more profound, when you hear false teachers twist the minds of the naive against the sound doctrines of the reformation.
 They died defending sola fide from legalists, and now, here I am defending it from antinomians.

-If anyone says to you that &ldquo;*We are justified by faith alone, but the faith that justifies is never alone*&rdquo; is contradictory, that person is not logical whatsoever.
+If anyone says to you that &ldquo;*We are justified by faith alone, but the faith that justifies is never alone*&rdquo; is contradictory, that person's is not logical whatsoever.
 Not only are they incapable of logic, but they also have a feeble understanding of the English language.

 There are two different verbs in the two halves of the sentence, which makes it clear that &ldquo;*faith alone*&rdquo; in the first half of the expression is functioning in a different way from &ldquo;*faith alone*&rdquo; in the second half.
 In the first half &ldquo;*faith alone*&rdquo; modifies &ldquo;*justified,*&rdquo; and in the second half it modifies &ldquo;*is.*&rdquo;